Take This Road To Nowhere In Utah To Get Away From It All

 As you near the summit, you'll witness some stunning views of Mount Timpanogos, Utah's second-tallest mountain at 11,752 feet above sea level.
 If you've lived in Utah very long at all, Mount Timpanogos is immediately recognizable.

-Of course, you can drive the Alpine Loop the opposite direction – starting from Provo Canyon and coming down American Fork Canyon.
-Either way, you’ll love this drive!
+Of course, you can drive the Alpine Loop in the opposite direction - starting from Provo Canyon and coming down American Fork Canyon.
+Either way, you'll love experiencing one of the best scenic drives in Utah!

 If you want to stop along the way to hike, camp or picnic, you'll need to purchase a $6 recreation pass, which is good for three days.
 Because the road is so narrow, pulling a trailer is not allowed along this loop.

 Want to take some more scenic drives?
-Check out these 13 Roads In Utah!
+Check out these 13 beautiful roads in Utah!